GilHenriques/2020_simultaneous_branching/README.md

 ## More

-The derivations for Appendix F (stability to large mutations) are in the *Mathematica* notebook `AppendixF.nb`
+The derivations for Appendix F (stability to large mutations) are in the *Mathematica* notebook `AppendixF.nb`; a pdf version of the same file, `AppendixF.pdf`, is also included.

 Feel free to email me at gilhenris-at-gmail-dot-com for any questions.